Fish Tales: Deep Sea Fishing in San Juan

 There was a cooler full of water and cold sodas for everyone’s enjoyment, and to keep you refreshed.
 About halfway through, they changed lures, to see if new bait would attract anything.
 Unfortunately on this trip, Lady Luck was not with anyone on the boat.
 But it still was an enjoyable trip.

-The rate for the Half Day Charter is $550.00.
+The rate for the Half Day Charter is around $600.00.
 The rate for the Full Day Charter is $900.00.
-The Split Charter is $185.00 per fisherman and $85.00 per non-fisherman.
-Rates include the captain, mate, fishing equipment, bait, and a cooler stocked with soft drinks and bottled water.
-Charters may be booked on a full boat or on an individual/share basis, and are confirmed with a 50% non-refundable deposit.
+There are usually Split Charter available.
+Rates usually include the captain, mate, fishing equipment, bait, and a cooler stocked with soft drinks and bottled water.
+Charters may be booked on a full boat or on an individual/share basis.

-The Half Day Charters are 4 hours, and depart at 8:00am and 1:00pm.
-The Full Day Charters are 8 hours, and depart at 8:00am.
+The Half Day Charters are about 4 hours, and depart at around 7- 8:00am and again in pm around 1:00pm.
+The Full Day Charters are 7-8 hours

 Here is some info on other fishing charters available in the San Juan area